ThomsonW04/PayPal-Discord-Invoicer/README.md

 - Run the migrations in the migration folder.
 Please run 0 first and then build upto the file starting with the highest number.
 (If you ever use a later released version you will not need to rebuild the database from the start, just run new numbers)

 ## Running the app
+- Ensure you're in the Virtual Environment you made
 - python3 main.py